Anton000111/SR2/README.md

-# SR2
+# SR_2
-Script runner app
+Simple runner for your scripts